With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

 Premiere Pro allows you to specify the settings for each sequence, trim clips, and assemble clips in sequences.

 Every Premiere Pro project can contain one or more sequences, and each sequence in a project can have different settings.
 You can assemble and rearrange sequences in one or more Timeline panels, where their clips, transitions, and effects are represented graphically.
 A sequence can consist of multiple video and audio tracks running parallel in a Timeline panel.
 Multiple tracks are used to superimpose or mix clips.

-A single Timeline panel appears in a frame in the lower central portion of the screen when you launch Premiere Pro.
-You can open any of its default workspaces, or create a project.
-You can remove all sequences from a Timeline panel, or add multiple sequences to it.
+When you launch Premiere Pro, a single Timeline panel appears in a frame in the lower central portion of the screen.
+You can open any of its default workspaces or create a project.
+You can remove all sequences from a Timeline panel or add multiple sequences.
 Each sequence appears as a tab within that Timeline panel.
 You can also open multiple Timeline panels, each within its own frame, with each containing any number of sequences.

 To open a new sequence in a timeline panel, double click the sequence in the Project Panel.
 The sequence opens in a new tab in the Timeline panel.

 You can open more than one Timeline panel if you have more than one sequence in a project.
 When you open a sequence, it opens in a new tab.
 Drag the tab into another docking area.
 The sequence appears in a new timeline.